OpenRefine/sample-extension/README.md

 AI Extension for OpenRefine
 ===========================

 The OpenRefine AI Extension bridges the power of modern language models with OpenRefine's robust data transformation capabilities.
 This extension enables users to leverage any LLM provider that supports a chat completion API endpoint, bringing AI-powered data wrangling, enhancement, and analysis directly into your OpenRefine workflows.
+For more information, read the [AI Column Extraction]{llm-prompt-guide.md} and [Provider Setup]{llm-provider-guide.md} guides in this repo.

 ## Purpose
 The extension serves multiple purposes in the data processing pipeline: